V-rtualized/balatro-multiplayer/README.md

 ## Goals for First Release

-- Some form of public server available, or a user friendly method to create a server
+- A public server everyone will connect to by default
-  - This was originally to us Steam servers but that doesn't seem to be an options unfortunately
+  - We may support private servers but probably won't be making an non-programmer friendly way of making one (eg. Basic knowledge of Docker and port forwarding)
 - At least 2 out of 4 planned game modes implemented

 ## Planned Gamemodes